SerhatUzbas/serhatgram/README.md

 # Instagram Clone App

-serhatgram is instagram clone app which created by Serhat Uzbaş.
+serhatgram is instagram clone app.
 Project includes Next.js, Next-auth, TailwindCss, Recoil, Firebase and more.
+I researched lot of project and inspired from them to do it, especially Sonny Sangha's project.

 ## Functionality